AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Live Demo: Running in GHA
+# Live Demo: Running in CI & Observing The Results

 ---